 We are happy to discuss arrangements for educational visits with teachers, so your time at the Mansion can be tailored to the needs of the students.
-We can offer support on the day if needed - some of our volunteers are experienced teachers.
+We can sometimes offer support on the day if needed – we have a few volunteers who are experienced teachers.

-We welcome many Primary Schools to the Mansion, often as part of their activities or enrichment weeks.
+We welcome many local Primary Schools to the Mansion.
 Projects can include looking at aspects of local history, some basic details of building and Gothic architecture, combined with storytelling, drawing, drama and art.
-Our colonies of Lesser and Greater Horseshoe bats are of special scientific interest and children are always fascinated by details of their life cycle and habits.
-The children are also able to explore the surrounding Park (owned by the National Trust).
+In the summer the children are always fascinated to see the live images of our colonies of Lesser and Greater Horseshoe bats.
+They can learn about the habits and life cycle of the bats, and how the environment is managed to help them.
+The visit can be extended to explore the surrounding Park (owned by the National Trust).

 The fascinating history of the Leigh family who built the Mansion in the mid nineteenth century in the fashionable Gothic style can stimulate and enhance the study of local history at Key Stages 2 and 3 or provide a focus for an extended essay at Key Stage 5.